Fr4nz83/PWR-plugin-kubernetes/experiments/README.md

 ## 2. Analysis of the simulations' results (part of the text adapted from the original repository)

-The folder in which the results of the simulations will be stored in `experiments`, and its name depends on the DATE variable -- e.g., if `DATE=2023_0511`, then this will be the name used for the results' folder.
+The folder in which the results of the simulations will be stored will be located in `experiments`.
+Recall from the [generation of scripts](#11-generation-of-the-scripts-that-execute-the-simulations) Section that the folder's name depends on the DATE variable -- e.g., if `DATE=2023_0511`, then this will be the name used for the results' folder.
 In this folder, you will find the results of the simulations.
-Each simulation has its own subfolder, where you will find several files with the simulation results. **The files you will be mainly interested into are the `analysis_*` ones**.
+Here, each simulation has its own subfolder, where you will find several files with the simulation results. **The files you will be mainly interested into are the `analysis_*` ones**.

 Assume that we are evaluating 6 scheduling policies, and that we are evaluating each policy on 17 different traces, each with its own workload's distributions.
 Furthermore, asume that for each policy-trace combination, we repeat the simulation 10 times to ensure results' reliability.
 Thus, in this example we will have a total number of `6 x 17 x 10 = 1020` simulations to conduct.
 The results of these 1020 simulations will have the following structure: